jenniferyoung02/giphy-tooltip-challenge/README.md

 # My Thought Process

 ## Mixed Content: The page was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint.
 This request has been blocked.
 Uh oh!
-When I first started with codesandbox, I wanted to see how that environment interacted with axios and fetching from an API.
+When I first started with code sandbox, I wanted to see how that environment interacted with axios and fetching from an API.
 I'm sure glad that was one of the first things I did, because I got was the error

 <code>Mixed Content: The page was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint'.
 This request has been blocked; the content must be served over HTTPS.</code>